featherbear/UNSW-PSYC1022/site/content/post/reading-wise-and-koob-2014-the-development-and-maintenance-of-drug-addiction.md

 ***

+## (Wise) Positive Reinforcement In Addiction - Issues of Cause and Consequence

-## When is something considered addictive?
+> When is something considered addictive?

-* There is no scientific definition to define addiction.
+There is no scientific definition to define addiction.

 * Should we use the word 'addiction' or 'dependence'
   * But does this help?
 * The word 'addiction' means different things to different people